 We also are evaluating JSP191 in an open label Phase 1 clinical trial in patients with MDS or AML undergoing donor stem cell transplant, but ineligible for myeloablative conditioning.
 The primary endpoints are to evaluate the safety, tolerability, and pharmacokinetic parameters of JSP191.
-Data from the initial dose finding Phase1a portion of this trial as well as the Phase 1b dose expansion cohort have been reported.
+Data from the initial dose finding Phase 1a portion of this trial as well as the Phase 1b dose expansion cohort have been reported.
 Initial results from the first twenty-four patients show that 0.6 mg/kg JSP191-based conditioning was well-tolerated with all twenty-four patients achieving successful primary engraftment.
 These initial results also show that twelve of twenty Phase 1a and 1b patients with MRD at screening achieved clearance of multimodality MRD using three methods of detection: conventional cytogenetics, flow cytometry, and next generation sequencing.
 No JSP191 related serious adverse events have been reported.
 As of reporting of these initial results, four patients have come off study due to relapse or progression.
 We presented these data at the 2022 Transplant and Cellular Therapy (TCT) meeting on April 26, 2022.

 We have entered into a clinical collaboration with Stanford University ("Stanford") to study JSP191-based conditioning in patients with Fanconi anemia undergoing stem cell transplant.
-This study is currently open for patient recruitment and the first patient was enrolled in the study in May 2022.
+This study is currently open for patient recruitment and the first two Fanconi anemia patients receiving JSP191 achieved 100% donor chimerism with no treatment-adverse events or toxicities observed.
+These data were presented at the annual conference of the Inborn Errors Working Party (IEWP), a research group of the European Society of Blood and Marrow Transplantation, held on September 23-25, 2022, in Paris, France.
 We are also collaborating with the National Institutes of Health to conduct clinical trials of JSP191-based conditioning in patients with sickle cell disease ("SCD"), with chronic granulomatous disease ("CGD") and with GATA-2 mutated MDS.
 We believe that JSP191 may also be useful for conditioning in allogenic transplant for other diseases beyond which we are currently studying, including autoimmune diseases.
 We also believe that targeted JSP191-based conditioning may improve the efficacy and safety of gene therapies.
 We are working with Graphite Bio, Inc. ("Graphite Bio") for gene therapy in patients with X-linked severe combined immunodeficiency ("X-SCID") first as a non-clinical collaboration with an option to expand to clinical trials, as well as with AVROBIO, Inc. ("Avrobio") for gene therapy in patients with Gaucher disease.
-We terminated our non-exclusive collaboration agreement with Aruvant Sciences GmbH ("Aruvant") for gene therapy in patients with SCD in July 2022 as a result of Aruvant's discontinuation of the development of ARU-1801, Aruvant's investigational gene therapy for SCD.